ukhealthcamp/ukhealthcamp.github.io/events/2022/index.md

 ## Accessibility

 The events space we are using within the [Accurx Offices](https://www.accurx.com/) is accessible including accessible toilets.

+There is a dedicated prayer / meditation / quiet room available for attendees to use throughout the day.

 If you have any specific requirements please contact us: <us@ukhealthcamp.com>.